Jacob Anderson

 Jacob Basil Anderson (born 18 June 1990) is a British actor and musician.
-As an actor, he is known for his roles as Grey Worm in Game of Thrones and Louis de Pointe du Lac in Anne Rice’s Interview with the Vampire, and his recurring appearances in the first seasons of Episodes and Broadchurch, and the thirteenth series of the revival of Doctor Who.
-As a musician, he uses the alias Raleigh Ritchie (named after his favourite characters from The Royal Tenenbaums); his debut album, You're a Man Now, Boy, was a soul and trip hop album released in 2016 to positive reviews.
+As an actor, he is known for his roles as Grey Worm in Game of Thrones (2013–19), Louis de Pointe du Lac in Anne Rice’s Interview with the Vampire (2022–present), his recurring roles in Episodes (2012) and Broadchurch (2013), and the thirteenth series of the revival of Doctor Who (2021–22).
+As a musician, he uses the alias Raleigh Ritchie (named after his favorite characters from The Royal Tenenbaums); his debut album, You're a Man Now, Boy, was a soul and trip hop album released in 2016 to positive reviews.
 Anderson's second studio album, Andy, was released in 2020.

 Early life

-Anderson was born and raised in Bristol, England.
+Jacob Basil Anderson was born on 18 June 1990 in Bristol, England.
 His father is of Afro-Caribbean descent.
-At the age of 17, Anderson moved to London in order to launch his music career.
+His parents were divorced when he was 18 months old; he has sisters from his father's second marriage.
+Anderson was encouraged to participate in school plays and started acting professionally at the age of 16.
+A year later, he left a film-making course to pursue a career in London.

 Acting career

 Anderson played Angelo in the film 4.3.2.1.
 He starred in the ITV drama series Injustice as Simon, a teenager in a youth offender institution.
 He also had a one-episode guest role on Outnumbered.
 He also appeared in an episode of Skins, and appeared in the feature film Comedown, co-starring Adulthood's Adam Deacon and directed by Kidulthood director Menhaj Huda.
 Anderson featured in various plays, including Dunsinane for the RSC, King Lear (with Pete Postlethwaite) at the Young Vic Theatre, and War Horse at the National Theatre.
 He was seen in the teen slasher film Demons Never Die, playing Ricky, and appeared in the BBC Two comedy Episodes, alongside Matt LeBlanc and Stephen Mangan.